Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

                                -Power outage rescue function

 Note: print cooling fan needs a minimum of 20% setting in your slicer software before it will start spinning.

+Instructions to Flash the firmware:

+Put the firmware*.bin file on your SDCARD , turn off your printer, insert the sdcard into your printer and turn on the printer.

+Wait a few seconds for the bleu screen to go away and the initial boot screen appears.

+Go to advanced menu , and all the way at the bottom select "Initialize EEPROM", and confirm.

+You are ready to go with the latest firware and options.

+Succes.